tarwn/lessthandot-hugo/blogs/content/posts/2010-09-10-when-can-you-grab-rowcount-into-a-variab.md

 There are 3 versions of the same query below, all of them will terminate with an error.

-First let&#8217;s look at code that first grabs the rowcount and then the error
+First let's look at code that first grabs the rowcount and then the error

 sql
 declare @SomeCount int, @Error int